-The Referee has many duties:

-- (a) He calls the roll of the competitors (cf. t.86). - (b) He directs the bout.

-- (c) Before each bout he must check the weapons, clothes and equipment of the fencers, according to the regulations below. - (d) He superintends the proper functioning of the electrical apparatus.
-Either on his own initiative or when asked to do so by a team captain or competitor, he implements tests necessary to verify the apparatus and locate any faults which may be found.
-He will prevent the competitors from hindering the tests by unplugging or changing their equipment at the wrong moment. - (e) He directs the judges, time-keepers, scorers, etc. - (f) He positions himself and moves in such a way as to be able to follow the bout while always being able to see the illumination of the signal lamps. - (g) He penalises faults (cf. t.96). - (h) He awards the hits (cf. t.40ss). - (i) He maintains order (cf. t.96). - (j) Whenever he considers it necessary, he should consult the experts concerning the electrical apparatus (cf. 0.7).
+- t.35.
+1. All bouts at fencing are directed by a referee who must be an FIE referee licensed for the current season. - 2.
+The Referee has many duties: - a) He calls the roll of the competitors (cf. t.86.1, t.86.5/6). - b) He directs the bout. - c) Before each bout he must check the weapons, clothes and equipment of the fencers, according to the regulations below. - d) He superintends the proper functioning of the electrical apparatus.
+Either on his own initiative or when asked to do so by a team captain or competitor, he implements tests necessary to check the apparatus and locate any faults which may be found.
+He will prevent the competitors from hindering the tests by unplugging or changing their equipment at the wrong moment.

+- e) He directs the judges, time-keepers, scorers, etc. - f) He positions himself and moves in such a way as to be able to follow the bout while always being able to see the illumination of the signal lamps. - g) He penalises faults (cf. t.96.2). - h) He awards the hits (cf. t.40ss). - i) He maintains order (cf. t.96.1-4). - j) Whenever he considers it necessary, he should consult the experts concerning the electrical apparatus (cf. 0.7).

-2. Judges
+Judges

-t.36 The Referee fulfils his functions with the aid of an apparatus for the automatic registering of hits; he may also be assisted by two judges watching for the use of the unarmed hand or arm, substitution of the valid target, hits scored on the floor at épée, leaving the piste to the side or the rear or any other offence defined in the Rules (cf. t.120).

-The judges are obligatory for all individual competition finals (whether of 4 or 8 fencers) and for the final (2 teams) of team events.

-The judges are placed on each side of the Referee, on either side of the piste; they watch all aspects of the entire fight.
+- t.36.
+1. The Referee fulfils his functions with the aid of an apparatus for the automatic registering of hits; he may also be assisted by two judges watching for the use of the unarmed hand or arm, substitution of the valid target, hits scored on the floor at épée, leaving the piste to the side or the rear or any other offence defined in the Rules (cf. t.120). - 2.
+The judges are obligatory for all individual competition finals (whether of 4 or 8 fencers) and for the final (2 teams) of team events. - 3.
+The judges are placed on each side of the Referee, on either side of the piste; they watch all aspects of the entire fight. - 4.
 The judges must change ends halfway through each bout or after each period in direct elimination bouts and after each bout in team matches, so as not to watch the same fencer the whole time.

-3. Attribution of referees
+Attribution of referees